skip navigation

 A primary objective of these ordinances is to preserve the existing visual and aesthetic character of the jurisdiction and its neighborhoods, as well as minimizing the noise impacts generated by these facilities.

 In 2012, a consortium that included the Wireless Infrastructure Association (PCIA), the National League of Cities (NLC), and the National Association of Counties (NACO) released a model ordinance to assist local governments with the challenge of siting wireless communications facilities.
-The Kenyon Dissend PLLC law firm in Issaquah has a model ordinance for its municipal clients in Washington State.
+The Kenyon Disend PLLC law firm in Issaquah has a model ordinance for its municipal clients in Washington State.

 Examples of Wireless Antenna Facilities Ordinances and Codes

 • Bothell Municipal Code Ch.
-12.11 — Addresses designated areas for WCFs, permitting, dimensional standards, siting, cost recovery, facility maintenance, signage, WCF testing, and noise restrictions
+12.11 — Addresses designated areas for WCFs, permitting, dimensional standards, siting, cost recovery, facility maintenance, signage, WCF testing, and noise restrictions.

 • Marysville Municipal Code Ch.
-5.73 — Requires WCF owners and operators to obtain a franchise license from the city
+5.73 — Requires WCF owners and operators to obtain a franchise license from the city.

 • Snohomish County Municipal Code Ch.
 30.28A — Exempts military and civilian radar systems, wireless radio for temporary emergency communications, and temporary mobile cellular towers used for testing.
 Encourages WCFs to collocate with each other.

 • Tukwila Municipal Code Ch.
-18.58 — Offers a detailed list of exemptions, allows for the reduction or dismissal of standards for WCFs where the visual impact of the tower is minimized through landscaping
+18.58 — Offers a detailed list of exemptions, allows for the reduction or dismissal of standards for WCFs where the visual impact of the tower is minimized through landscaping.

 • Walla Walla Ordinance No. 2022-26 (2022) Amends zoning code to allow wireless facilities in residential zoning districts, on houses of worship or offices, or on top of buildings that are taller than 35 feet, as long as they use stealth design and technology so that they blend into the surrounding environment.